Facebook finds Chinese hacking operation targeting Uyghurs - WTMJ

 Associated Press

-Hackers in China used fake accounts and impostor websites to try to break into the computers and smartphones of Uyghur Muslims, Facebook announced Wednesday.
+Hackers in China used fake Facebook accounts and impostor websites to try to break into the computers and smartphones of Uyghur Muslims, the social network said Wednesday.

 The company said the sophisticated, covert operation targeted Uyghur activists, journalists and dissidents from China’s Xinjiang region, as well as individuals living in Turkey, Kazakhstan, the U.S., Syria, Australia, Canada and other nations.